smlavine/navipage/README.md

 files in that directory.
 It will not go into directories within that directory unless the **-r** option is specified.

+If **$NAVIPAGE_SH** is set, then the file it lists will be ran as a shell script before doing anything else.

+If **$NAVIPAGE_DIR** is set, then all the files in that directory will be read, as if they were passed as arguments and -r was set.

 **navipage**'s key bindings are simple and few, and will be familiar to anyone who's used the popular \*NIX programs **less**(1) or **vi**(1).